kdfkjlk/UrbanFly_code/README.md

 Each baseline folder contains its own scripts, requirements, logs, and README.

-## TODO

-- Add more detailed documentation for the LLM-agent baseline.
-- Add more example evaluation scripts.
-- Add visualization tools for trajectories and target acquisition behavior.

 ## Acknowledgment

-This project is built upon AirSim and Unreal Engine simulation environments.
+This project is built upon AirSim and Unreal Engine simulation environments, and AerialVLN.
 We thank the open-source UAV navigation and embodied AI communities for their contributions.